 At this point if you are happy to proceed we would discuss a suitable weekly time slot for you or your child to come for their 50 minute sessions.
 If we are working remotely, this will again be tailored according to age and needs.

 If therapy is for your child and they are 12 years (this can be flexible) or older I think it is beneficial for them to be part of the initial assessment meeting and I offer some time together with you and them, and then some time with them alone.
 Again, if they would like to proceed we would discuss an appropriate weekly time slot.

 Parental sessions: Sometimes as a parent, having someone who is trained in child mental and emotional well-being - and who is separate from your family and wider support system - who is able to think together with you about any concerns you may have about your child, can prove helpful and enable positive shifts.

 16 or Over?

 Then of course you don’t need parental consent (although in some cases I’m guessing you’ll need their agreement as they’re likely to be the ones paying).
 We would meet for an initial no-obligation session, terms as stated.

-My fees are £45 per 50 minute session (half-price for the initial 45 minute no obligation parental/client consultation).
+My fees are £50 per 50 minute session (half-price for the initial 45 minute no obligation parental/client consultation).
 30 minute parental meetings or phone calls can be scheduled every six weeks for the duration of the sessions where we would review themes, needs and progress (a 50% charge will apply).
-Additional parental consultations or full sessions will be charged at £45 per 50 minutes.
+Additional parental consultations or full sessions will be charged at £50 per 50 minutes.
 Concessions for students and others at £38 a session may be available upon discussion.